 Marlborough School Parliament

 Every child at Marlborough is a member of our School Parliament.
-This is designed to encourage everyone to express their opinions and involve them in making decisions about.
-The strong constitution agreed with the children over many years of mature debate also ensures that the school’s senior leadership listens to their ideas and takes all views into account.
+This is designed to encourage everyone to express their opinions and involve them in making decisions about all aspects of school life.
+The strong constitution agreed with the children over many years of mature debate ensures that the school’s senior leadership listens to their ideas and takes all views into account.
+We have won the platinum PADL (Promoting Active Democracy Loudly) award for the past two consecutive years, only one of two schools to receive this level of student voice recognition in the county.

 The whole school Parliament (infants and juniors) meets at least once every half term.
 The juniors meet more frequently either in a general parley where they work in small conference groups or in one of the six committees that focus on specific aspects of school life.